CedricLeclercq/UA-CS-BSc1_Logisim-Datapath/README.md

 ## Opening the project

 You can open this project via Logisim.
 Press "File -> Open" and select "FullDatapath.circ".
-If Logisim asks you to select a .circ file, select the corresponding one from downloaded directory.
+If Logisim asks you to select a .circ file, select the corresponding one from the downloaded directory.

 ## Warning